fn dice_coefficient(s1 string, s2 string) f32

 The returned string owns its own separate copy of the accumulated data that was in the string builder, before the .str() call.

 fn (mut b Builder) free()

-free - manually free the contents of the buffer
+free is for manually freeing the contents of the buffer